mvsde/mailbox/README.md

 # Optional sender address
 mailbox test --to <email-address> --from <email-address>

-# Optional alternative test data
+# Optional alternative email data
-mailbox test --to <email-address> --test <test-data>
+mailbox test --to <email-address> --data <data-spec,...>
 ```

-Both layout and test default to `default` (the `src/layouts/default.mjml` and `test/default.json` files).
+Both layout and data default to `default` (the `src/layouts/default.mjml` and `data/default.json` files).
 A recipient email address has to be specified with `--to info@example.com`, the sender email is optional and defaults to `test@example.com`.

-Test data other than default can be specified with `--test another-test`.
+Email data other than default can be specified with `--data file1,file2,...`.
+The list will always be prepended with the default data file.
+The files will be merged from right into left.

+**NOTE:** You don't need to specify the full path for data files.
+The file name without extension is sufficient.

-Note: For now, `sendmail` is required for the tests to work.
+**NOTE:** For now, `sendmail` is required for the tests to work.
 In the future the Nodemailer transporter will be configurable.
 This will enable sending via SMTP.

 ## Build